dunn-michael/Cross-Modality-Plotting/README.md

 'z' will zoom in on the selected index

+'m' will print the index and coordinates of the data point closest to where you clicked in the terminal

 # ROS

 Note: You only need to do this if you have not already generated the course-info and oculus-data files